airin14/arcella/docs/guides/utilities/token_validator.md

 ```

 ### Validating a Token
-If you`d like to validate a Token you just need to call the `validateToken()` function.
+If you want to validate a Token you just need to call the `validateToken()` function.

 ```php
 $this->tokenValidator->validateToken($key);